tmckayus/katacoda/ai-machine-learning/certifai-notebook/02-notebook-instructions.md

 ![Login Prompt](./certifai-notebook/assets/02-notebook-login-prompt.png)

-Note, when you visit the notebook url, you may be asked to accept **a security** certificate.
+When you visit the notebook url, you may be asked to accept **a security** certificate.
 This is normal.

-Now, to connect to the notebook click on the small icon at the upper right of the deployment object, or scroll to the bottom of the status display and click on the url for _custom-notebook_.
+Now, to connect to the notebook, click on the small icon at the upper right of the deployment object, or scroll to the bottom of the status display and click on the url for _custom-notebook_.

 ![Route](./certifai-notebook/assets/02-route-to-notebook.png)